quotient-im/gtad/README.md

 possible.

 #### OS X
 `brew install qt5` should get you a recent Qt5.
-If you plan to use CMake, you may need to tell it about the path to Qt by passing `-DCMAKE_PREFIX_PATH=<where-Qt-installed>`
+You may need to tell CMake about the path to Qt by passing `-DCMAKE_PREFIX_PATH=<where-Qt-installed>`.

 #### Windows
 1. Install Qt5 and CMake.